jili233/Anomaly_Detection/README.md

 ## Testing
 Run `test.py` under the root folder of this repo with the same parsers of `train.py`.
 The test will be conducted on all the images of these 2 classes (Gutteile+Fehler) and the results will be saved as a `.csv` file under the root folder.
 `weights.pth` needs to be placed under the root folder.
-For example:
+Testing command line example:
 ```
 python test.py --data_path "/home/user/Desktop/images" \
                --weights_path "/home/user/Desktop/Anomaly_Detection/weights.pth" \